AmirJT/readme-Generator/README.md

 ## Walkthrough Video

-Watch the walkthrough video demonstrating the functionality of this project: [https://drive.google.com/file/d/1LX05uG6kyTm1Idxvt7h9JDfFNNmtYgME/view]
+Watch the walkthrough video demonstrating the functionality of this project: [Walkthrough Video](undefined)